-29. Pocket Money
+30. Pocket Money

 Pocket money is kept by the houseparents and is available on request.
 Any large amount of money brought in to college must be handed over to your houseparent who then gives it to the accounts department for safe keeping.
 For those with their own debit cards, you are able to go to the bank during the Tuesday or Thursday Ludlow activity.
 This is also an opportunity to visit the shops.
-NB: this activity is only available to girls in fourth form or above.